ZiadSalem22/ZiadSalem22/README.md

 $ cat ~/.philosophy
 "someone else will handle
- that layer" is not
+ that layer" is not in my book.
- an architecture.

 $ groups ziyad
 from-scratch-enjoyer